-Other algorithms, such as Gossip-based Aggregation [9], achieve a somewhat more uniform estimate for all participating nodes at the cost of sensitivity to node failures.
+Other algorithms, such as Gossip-based Aggregation [8], achieve a somewhat more uniform estimate for all participating nodes at the cost of sensitivity to node failures.
 Gossip-based Aggregation starts with one peer setting a local state to 1 while all other peers set their local state to 0.
 Peers continuously connect to randomly selected peers, and exchange states in pairs.
 Each peer then replaces its state with the average of both values.
 After a predefined number of iterations, all peers are supposed to end up with a value close to 1/n where n is the size of the network.
-A method that addresses the problem of who should set the state to 1 has been proposed [23], but only works in certain structured networks and retains other shortcomings of this approach, including high vulnerability to malicious peers.
-In [?] a much more efficient gossip-based method is introduced which uses aggregation and beacons to achieve fast convergence, high precision and is able to handle churn; however, it still offers no security.
+A method that addresses the problem of who should set the state to 1 has been proposed [20], but only works in certain structured networks and retains other shortcomings of this approach, including high vulnerability to malicious peers.

-A special case is the method proposed in [2] which attempts to produce a network size estimate using only "local" information.
+A special case is the method proposed in [1] which attempts to produce a network size estimate using only "local" information.
 The idea behind this algorithm is to observe the number of new neighbors discovered in a breadthfirst search of the network and estimate the network size based on the growth of this function.
 The authors claim to obtain accurate results with a breadth-first search of depth three, which makes this a "local" method.
 However, the way they constructed the topologies for their experiments does not seem to properly model the structure of actual networks.
 We were unable to reproduce their results on other network topologies.

-The accuracy and performance of various size estimation methods for unstructured networks are compared in [19] using simulation.
+The accuracy and performance of various size estimation methods for unstructured networks are compared in [16] using simulation.
 The authors identify the Sample & Collide method as the strongest algorithm and state that it requires about 50 million messages in a random-graph topology of 100,000 nodes for an accuracy of $\pm 4\%$.
 It should be noted that this is the overhead for an individual node to obtain an estimate; if each of the 100,000 nodes were to run the Sample & Collide protocol, it would take 5 trillion messages to achieve this degree of accuracy.